home-assistant/home-assistant.io/source/_integrations/hunterdouglas_powerview.markdown

 ## Shades

-Known devices and their supported functionality is listed below.
+### Known working devices and their functionality is listed below.

 <div class="note">
 If your shade is not listed please raise a feature request on the community forum.